Leo Frobenius: Theories

 Frobenius was influenced by Richard Andree, and his own teacher Friedrich Ratzel.

-In 1897/1898 Frobenius defined several "culture circles" (Kulturkreise), cultures showing similar traits that have been spread by diffusion or invasion.
+In 1897/1898 Frobenius defined several "culture circles" (Kulturkreise), i.e. groups of cultures showing similar traits that have been spread by diffusion or invasion, but separated from other "culture circles".
+For Frobenius, the Yoruba culture in West Africa was a remainder of a "culture circle" separated from the European "culture circle", thus its culture developed without influence from Europe.
 Bernhard Ankermann was also influential in this area.

 A meeting of the Berlin Society for Anthropology, Ethnology and Prehistory was held on November 19, 1904, which was to become historical.
 On this occasion Fritz Graebner read a paper on "Cultural cycles and cultural strata in Oceania", and Bernhard Ankermann lectured on "Cultural cycles and cultural strata in Africa".
 Even today these lectures by two assistants of the Museum of Ethnology in Berlin are frequently considered the beginning of research on cultural history, although in fact Frobenius' book "Der Ursprung der afrikanischen Kulturen" could claim this honour for itself.

 With his term paideuma, Frobenius wanted to describe a gestalt, a manner of creating meaning (Sinnstiftung), that was typical of certain economic structures.
 Thus, the Frankfurt cultural morphologists tried to reconstruct "the" world-view of hunters, early planters, and megalith-builders or sacred kings.
 This concept of culture as a living organism was continued by his most devoted disciple, Adolf Ellegard Jensen, who applied it to his ethnological studies.
 It also later influenced the theories of Oswald Spengler.

 His writings with Douglas Fox were a channel through which some African traditional storytelling and epic entered European literature.
 This applies in particular to Gassire's lute, an epic from West Africa which Frobenius had encountered in Mali.
 Ezra Pound corresponded with Frobenius from the 1920s, initially on economic topics.
 The story made its way into Pound's Cantos through this connection.

 In the 1930s, Frobenius claimed that he had found proof of the existence of the lost continent of Atlantis.